 It’s this technology that’s hastening the advance of autonomous robots, including self-driving cars.
 But it faces significant challenges – the biggest one is to process the amount of data generated from sensors and derive the right decisions based on that data.
 Not to mention the large amount of data required for these networks to learn before they are even deployed.

-“If you show a child a picture of a cat, they will recognize a real cat without thinking,” says Dr David Mueller, our Lead Strategist in Performance Materials.
+“If you show a child a picture of a cat, they will recognize a real cat without thinking,” says Dr David Mueller, our Lead Strategist in Electronics.
 “But you need to show an AI system millions of pictures of cats in order for it to then reliably identify another cat.
 And this is the same problem you have in self-driving cars.
 Just think about the amount of work your brain is doing when you drive – there are so many decisions that you’re making without even thinking about it.
 For example, if another car suddenly pulls out in front of you, your foot will be on the brake – probably before you’ve even realized you’ve done it.
 You’ve seen something happen, processed it, understood its implications, and taken action – all in moments and just based on your limited

 For a self-driving car to learn to do the same thing requires enormous amounts of input data and very clever algorithms.